sgromme/sp_constraints/README.md

 # Start Jupyter without a password (Use only on a secure, local machine, as it disables security)
 jupyter notebook --NotebookApp.token='' --NotebookApp.password=''

+# Constraints How, When and Why?

+1. The contraints need to be compatable with Python pulp and need to run in a distributed heuristic planner.

+# Streamlit
+streamlit run ./source/supply_constraints_dashboard.py